tytydraco/yessleep/out/Onion_II.md

 The news continued.
 Governments denying outbreaks, reports of "mass hallucinations" in rural areas, disappearances of entire towns in Siberia and Africa.
 Crops rotted, but at the same time new species began to grow.
 More resistant.
 More aggressive.

 Mateo decided to get out of his isolation.
 He had to understand what was happening to him.
 He searched forums, networks, books.
-This is how he found a journalist: **Anika Rössler**, German, specialized in paranormal phenomena.
+This is how he found a journalist: Anika Rössler, German, specialized in paranormal phenomena.
 She had seen it too.
 He had records of an identical case in 1871, where an entire village in Alsace was swallowed by the earth.
 They called it “the Green March.”

 They quote.
 Anika travels.
 Upon arrival, Mateo can barely hide his transformation.
 But she doesn't run away.
 Record it.
 He studies it.
 Believe it.